 This time of change is bringing us opportunities as well as problems.
-But even when we know how to find those opportunities, the uncertainty of a changing world means that we can still feel unsure about how to move forward.
+But even when we know how to find those opportunities, the uncertainty of a changing world means that we can still sometimes feel uncertain about how best to move forward.

-There are three main reasons why this happens.
-The second is when we don’t know who or what we want to become.
+There are three main reasons this happens.
+The second of these is when we don’t know who or what we want to become.

-If you don’t know where you want to get to, all ways forward will seem equally (ir)relevant.
+If you don’t know where you want to get to, all ways forward will seem equally relevant.

-Several of the tools of Inner Leadership help us to build more clarity around where we most want to get to, who we most want to become:
+Several of the tools of Inner Leadership can help us gain clarity around where we most want to get to, who we most want to become:

 Have you ever struggled to choose the best way forward for you?
 Was it because you weren’t clear who you wanted to become?
-Do you want to give yourself that clarity and inspiration now?
+Would it be useful to give yourself that clarity and inspiration now?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.